mm101006/DatingAPP/Readme.md

 instead of using try catch blocks you can use UseExceptionHandler see Startup.cs line 61

 Route Resolvers allow you to get Data before the route is activated.

+BehaviourSubject
+type of subject that is a type of Observable can be subscribed to, subscribers can receive updates, can send values to it